Pace1337/TicTacToe/README.md

 A game that everyone loves to play (you gotta agree on that 😉).

-I have been learning C for a year and finally took a step and made my first ever (fun and playable game) TIC TAC TOE or Nots and Crosses if you're from Australia
+I have been learning C for a year and finally took a step and made my first ever (fun and playable game) TIC TAC TOE or Nots and Crosses if you're from Australia.

 ## Note